Reforming business environments amid fragility and conflict

 Private enterprises face high levels of risk in fragile and conflict-affected situations, while governments and local communities often lack the capacity to cope.1 While some private enterprises may benefit and learn to operate amidst fragility and conflict, the broader private sector is a force for productive change.
 There is good evidence to show that private sector development sustains and creates jobs, while increasing livelihoods, encouraging business continuity and contributing to stabilisation and peacebuilding in times of war.2 A recent report discusses the question how to implement BER in fragile and conflict affected situations?3

-In the coming webinar, the ICRF considered some of the ways ACP countries can approach business environment reform in fragile and conflict affected situations.
+In the recorded online event, the ICR Facility considered some of the ways ACP countries can approach business environment reform in fragile and conflict affected situations.
 This included the following advice:

 (1) Dialogue builds ownership, transparency and confidence in reform efforts.